masrim2000/object_modeling2/BUILDING/README.md

 docker pull masrim2000/ubuntu16:1.0
 docker run -it -v c:\:/mnt/c -e "TERM=xterm-256color" --gpus=all masrim2000/ubuntu16:1.0
 ```
-then follow the instructions in docker-colmap-from-scratch.txt or docker-openmvg-from-scratch.txt to install all requirements manually.
+then follow the instructions in docker-colmap-fresh-ubuntu16.txt or docker-openmvg-fresh-ubuntu16.txt to install all requirements manually.